-Finally, our study demonstrates quantitatively that a crosslayer design optimizing the lifetime-distance factor can lead to significant performance gain, under low to moderate levels of imperfect schedule implementation.
-However, scheduling inaccuracy in distributed multihop wireless networks can considerably degrade the performance of a scheduling scheme.
+Finally, our study demonstrates quantitatively that optimizing the lifetime-distance factor can lead to significant performance gain, under low to moderate levels of imperfect schedule implementation.
+However, scheduling inaccuracy in ad hoc networks can considerably degrade the performance of a scheduling scheme.
 This suggests the importance of robust schedule implementation in future multihop wireless multimedia networks.